 The flow of a campaign would vary due to the random placement of enemy zombies, but would usually offer a satisfying balance of difficulty and fun.
 Resident Evil is often remembered for being silly and wacky, so if that’s your thing, Left 4 Dead (and its sequel) will be up your alley if you're looking for one of the games like Resident Evil.

-Serving as the newest game on this list, The Medium is a fascinating psychological horror game from Bloober Team.
+The Medium is a fascinating psychological horror game from Bloober Team.
 Much of it is focused on narrative, so we won’t spoil that here.
 It falls more in line with Resident Evil’s creepier elements, often delving into the main character’s psyche.

 Its main mechanic has players control two realities at once, using a split-screen presentation.
 This opens up the door for lots of clever puzzles that are one of the reasons The Medium gets a spot on this list of games like Resident Evil.
 It doesn’t have the same level of polish as Capcom’s games, but it’s absolutely worth checking out, if nothing else than for including a unique idea.